pulumi/docs/content/blog/announcing-python-tooling-improvements/index.md

 Altogether these changes provide a drastic improvement to the Python experience.

-The improvements are available in the latest releases of the [AWS](https://pypi.org/project/pulumi-aws/), [Azure](https://pypi.org/project/pulumi-azure/), [AzureAD](https://pypi.org/project/pulumi-azuread/), [Google Cloud](https://pypi.org/project/pulumi-gcp/), and [Random](https://pypi.org/project/pulumi-random/) providers, and will be rolling out to the rest of the providers this week, along with updates to examples and documentation.
+The improvements are available in the latest releases of the [AWS](https://pypi.org/project/pulumi-aws/), [Azure](https://pypi.org/project/pulumi-azure/), [AzureAD](https://pypi.org/project/pulumi-azuread/), [Google Cloud](https://pypi.org/project/pulumi-gcp/), and [Random](https://pypi.org/project/pulumi-random/) providers.
+They will be rolling out to the rest of the providers this week, along with updates to examples and documentation.

 Take the new providers for a spin and let us know what you think in the [Community Slack](https://slack.pulumi.com/)!